GavinHuttley/tib/_sources/molevol/max_likelihood.rst.txt

     \mathcal{L}_1(\text{T})=\pi_\text{T} \times P_1(T,C) \times P_2(T,T) \times P_3(T,C)

-and code (for our example)
+and

 .. jupyter-execute::

     pi[0, "T"] * P["T", "C"] * P["T", "T"] * P["T", "C"]

-and so on for A as the ancestral base and G as the ancestral base.
-So the likelihood under our model for the first position is simply the sum of these individual likelihoods.
+for A as the ancestral base and then G as the ancestral base.
+The likelihood under our model for the first position is simply the sum of these individual likelihoods.

 .. math::